pramnora/Linode/README.md

 ### - Additional notes: Where to go in order to learn more...

 - Go to Redis main web site to learn more
-- Study Redis vidos on You Tube
+- Study Redis videos on You Tube

 ### - How to clear ALL data